ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 Copy files
 ----------

-In the following code block, the ``local_path`` attribute is the path to the files or directory to transfer.
-The ``remote_path`` attribute is the path to the remote directory to transfer files to.
+When copying files, the ``local_path`` attribute is the path to the files or directory to copy.
+The ``remote_path`` attribute is the path to the remote directory to copy files to.

 The paths used by the data transfer components follow this format: